I have a very large fiddle leaf fig that is losing leaves like crazy - what is wrong and what can I do?

 Let's see if we can help your poor plant back to health!
 To begin with, the proper regimen of care for a fiddle-leaf fig (Ficus lyrata )is as follows:

-• Light - Your plant will do best in a position of with some, filtered sun each day but not direct sunlight.
+• Light - Your plant will do best in a position of extended filtered sun each day but not direct sunlight.
 It needs to be in the brightest room in your home but just far enough from the window that the sun's direct rays do not touch it.
 A shear curtain between the window and the plant will also give it the protection it needs.
 Take care with position so that all branches, high and low, have access to light and move objects that obstruct them.
 You may need to keep your plant on a stand if windows are high and light doesn't reach the lower leaves.
 Turn the tree a quarter turn every time you water so that all sides receive equal light and a balanced shape is maintained.

 • Temperature - Temperature should stay between 60 and 80 °F. as long as there is no quick change to a hotter or colder environment (such as air conditioning or heating blasts)